xmos/lib_xud/module_xud/doc/resource_usage.rst

 U-Series
 ........

-The U-Series of processors has an integrated USB transceiver.
+The U-Series of devices have an integrated USB transceiver.
 Some ports are used to communicate with the USB transceiver inside the U-Series packages.
 These ports/pins should not be used when USB functionality is enabled.
 The ports/pins are shown in :ref:`table_xud_u_required_pin_port`.